 1. 10 community gardens

-Our community gardens are found at the Goedgedacht Trust’s POP (Path out of Poverty) centres.
+Our community gardens are found at the Goedgedacht Trust’s POP (Path Onto Prosperity) centres.
 They form part of a holistic program aimed at uplifting children in South Africa’s rural communities, through personal development, health and nutrition, education, and environmental consciousness.
 The gardens are run by an inspired team of ‘food souljahs,’ using organic, permaculture techniques that are sustainable and gentle on the planet.
 These spaces bring community cohesion, a connection to nature, and a source of valuable fresh produce.

 2. 800 home gardens